 AiPP PROGRAM BACKGROUND

 The Coral Gables Art in Public Places Program was created by ordinance in 2007 and took effect in February 2010.
-You can find the full text of the ordinance in the Zoning Code, Article 3, Division 21.
-The program addresses two important goals:
+The program addresses the important goal of:

-(2) commissioning, acquiring and exhibiting new public artworks in Coral Gables.
-Funds from municipal projects are dedicated towards preserving the Historic Public Art Collection, while the participation of private developers addresses the goal of having new public artwork in the City.
+Commissioning, acquiring and exhibiting new public artworks in Coral Gables.
+Funds from municipal and private development projects are dedicated towards new public art initiatives

 Public Art Collection , interactive Map